bartificer/programming-by-stealth/docs/pbs31.md

 ## HTML Form-related ARIA Roles & Fieldsets

-Switching our focus back to HTML forms, we need to lay a little more generic ground-work before we can look at checkboxes and radio buttons.
+Switching our focus back to HTML forms, we need to lay a little more generic groundwork before we can look at checkboxes and radio buttons.

 ARIA recommends that regions of a page that together make up a form should be contained inside an element with the ARIA landmark role `form`, unless the form’s purpose is to provide a search box, in which case it should get the ARIA landmark role `search`.

 If your form is complex, containing groups of related form inputs, you should group them inside elements with the ARIA role `group`.

 If you add `form`, `search`, or `group` roles to elements, you should also provide labels for those elements, and tie them to the landmark with the `aria-labelledby` attribute.
-Note that we mean _label_ in the generic sense, you don’t have to use the `<label>` tag, other tags are often more appropriate, e.g. `<h3>`.
+Note that we mean _label_ in the generic sense.
+You don’t have to use the `<label>` tag.
+Other tags are often more appropriate, e.g. `<h3>`.

 To use `aria-labelledby`, you need to give the element that will act as the label an ID.
 You then add the `aria-labelledby` attribute to the element that has the role, and use the ID of the label element as the value of the attribute.
 This is very similar to how the `<label>` tag’s `for` attribute works.

 One pair of related HTML tags lends itself to this kind of form grouping and labelling particularly well – the `<fieldset>` and `<legend>` tags.
 The `<fieldset>` tag is a block-level tag that can contain pretty much any other tags you like, including other `<fieldset>` tags.
-A fieldset can have one legend, and if present, the legend must be the first element within the fieldset.
+A fieldset can have one legend.
+If present, the legend must be the first element within the fieldset.
 Legends are defined with the `<legend>` tag.
 By default, fieldsets are rendered as a box with a border, and if present, the legend is inset into the top border of the box.
 The `<fieldset>` tag is well suited for the ARIA roles `form`, `search`, and `group`, and the `<legend>` tag is well suited to acting as the matching label.

-Many screen readers will automatically assume a legend describes the fieldset it belongs to, so it could be argued that the `aria-labelledby` attribute is redundant when using these tags.
-However, I couldn’t find anything in the ARIA spec to indicate that relying on this default behaviour complies with the spec, so I’ll be adding the `aria-labelledby` attribute in my examples.
+Many screen readers will automatically assume a legend describes the fieldset it belongs to.
+So it could be argued that the `aria-labelledby` attribute is redundant when using these tags.
+However, I couldn’t find anything in the ARIA spec to indicate that relying on this default behaviour complies with the spec.
+So I’ll be adding the `aria-labelledby` attribute in my examples.

 We’ll see an example use of both the `<fieldset>` and `<legend>` tags shortly.